mindspore-ai/community/design/meps/MEP-MSLITE.md

   <!-- /toc -->
 ## Summary
-MindSpore(MS) lite is an extremely light-weight deep learning inference framework, and designed for smart-phones and embedded devices, such as watches, headsets, and various IoT devices.
+MindSpore(MS) Lite is an extremely light-weight deep learning inference framework, and designed for smart-phones and embedded devices, such as watches, headsets, and various IoT devices.
 It supports Android and iOS, as well as Harmony os, and has industry leading performance.